cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 This section includes test vectors for the blind signature protocol defined in {{core-protocol}}.
 The following parameters are specified for each test vector:

-- p, q, n, e, d: RSA private and public key parameters, each encoded as a hexadecimal string.
+- p, q, n, e, d: RSA private and public key (sk and pk) parameters, each encoded as a hexadecimal string.
 - msg: Input messsage being signed, encoded as a hexadecimal string.
 The hash is computed using SHA-384.
 - msg\_prefix: Message randomizer prefix, encoded as a hexadecimal string.
 This is only present for variants that use the randomization preparation function.